Close

 Pupils are expected to read for pleasure and to supplement learning, both during and after lessons.
 The Thinking Space provides an exciting, purpose-built environment for pupils to embrace and explore literature.

 In the past, the English department has run trips to theatres, libraries and festivals such as the Henley Literary Festival.
 Pupils are taken to see relevant plays, often Shakespeare, whenever they are showing locally.
-In year 7, students visit the Warner Brothers Studios where they enjoy a lesson in the world of Harry Potter and have the opportunity to explore the studio in order to supplement the links between the world of Hogwarts and the unexpected adventures of Bilbo, as part of their adventure writing topic.
+We regularly welcome in travelling theatre groups to the College to allow pupils the opportunity to experience live theatre in the comfort of our Tithe Barn theatre space.

 Curriculum